Are you going to travel from Medellin to Salento by bus?

 Most Colombians know that Salento is the ultimate place to eat trout.
 It’s not just the trout, though, that gets everyone excited.
 I think it’s the oversized patacon that they serve with it.

 The restaurant Donde Laurita is the one that locals recommend.
 You won’t be disappointed as the food and service are of a high standard.

 It is worth mentioning that most restaurants in the main square accept credit cards so, if you’re low on cash, you can still get a decent meal.

 Do A Coffee Tour

-If you’ve not already been to Colombia’s coffee region, now is a good time to do a coffee tour.
+If you’ve not yet had the chance to spend time exploring Colombia’s coffee region, now is perfect time to take part in guided a coffee tour.

 The Ocaso Cafe Tour is a popular one and rightly so as the tour is really worth it.
 With those amazing views, you can walk (downhill) to the farm in about an hour from the main square.